Separate Input & Output

 Some spreadsheet users love the use of so-called dashboards: worksheets that contain input, output and calculations together.
 While dashboards disrupt the flow of data, and the clear separation of input and output, they can be very insightful when modeling dynamic processes.

-We do advise to minimize them, use maximum 1 or 2 (depending on the size of the spreadsheet) and make it clear this is a dashboard worksheet.
+We do advise to minimize them, use a maximum of 1 or 2 (depending on the size of the spreadsheet) and make it clear that is concerns a dashboard worksheet.

 It is important to recognize different roles a worksheet can play, and make deliberate choices when creating a spreadsheet.
 We often encounter mixed sheets that are messy and confusing.

 Do you want to learn more about the flow of your worksheet?
-Create a free PerfectXL account now to visualize the dependencies between worksheets in no time.
+PerfectXL Explore helps you visualize the dependencies between worksheets in no time.